 Photo Credits: Katherine Irwin

 I serve the wilted spinach and beans with tangy quick-pickled red onions for balance, toasted walnuts for crunch and subtle bitterness, rich and creamy goat cheese, and a sprinkle of fresh chopped tarragon.
+It’s a boldly seasoned and textural delight of a salad generally requiring a second helping!

-6. Wilted Spinach Salad Recipe
+Wilted Spinach Salad Ingredients

 The lemony beans were inspired by my obsession with the combination of cannellini beans, garlic, and lemon since watching Nigella Lawson make white bean mash many years ago.
 The addictive combo is a match made in heaven!